 Some studios stick very closely to the original exercises developed by Joseph Pilates.
 This is known as Classical Pilates.

-Classical Pilates emphasizes form and often no new exercises are added.
-These studios use apparatus that is built faithful to the original designs.
+Classical Pilates emphasizes form and perfect execution and often no new exercises are added.
+These studios use apparatus that is built faithfully to the original designs.
 Many of the New York studios teach classical style pilates.

 Modern versions of Pilates

 Many hybrid and new forms of Pilates have developed over the last 15 to 20 years.
-Now there is often an emphasis on doing so many reps of each movement that you “feel the burn” and work the muscle group in question to complete exhaustion.
+Now there is often an emphasis on doing many reps of each movement so you “feel the burn” and work each muscle group to complete exhaustion.

-The hip flexors are important because although they flex the hip joint they are deep muscles that attach the front of your spine deep beneath the abdominals, so they are part of your core along with your abs and glutes and help you stabilize your trunk during movement.
+The main purpose of the flex hip flexors is to fold the thigh toward your center.
+The hip flexors are deep muscles that attach the front of your spine deep beneath the abdominals, so they are part of your core along with your abs and glutes and help you stabilize your trunk during movement.

-Often Pilates classes emphasize a lot of upper body flexion though it also does employ a few extension exercises for the torso.
-All of this flexion can put a strain on the cervical spine when the abs are weak, or you don’t understand how to engage them enough to keep tension out of the neck and shoulders.
+Often Pilates classes emphasize a lot of upper body flexion.
+Pilates does employ a few extension exercises for the torso.
+All of this flexion can put a strain on the cervical spine when the abs are weak.
+Sometimes students cannot engage the abs enough to keep tension out of the neck and shoulders.

-Yoga balances out some of the Pilates movements
+Yoga balances out some of the Pilates flexion

-In yoga you also use the pecs and abs to stabilize in chaturanga, downward dog and inverted poses as well as standing balance poses.
-But there are very few extended periods of time in Yoga where you have to hold your legs up with the hip flexors.
+But there are very few extended periods of time in Yoga where you have to hold your legs up in a tabletop position with the hip flexors.

 Choosing the right class for you